jimkeeler/redteamreadme.github.io/_posts/2021-12-31-picklerick.markdown

 [Pickle Rick](https://tryhackme.com/room/picklerick) was a fun Rick and Morty themed CTF box from [TryHackMe](https://tryhackme.com).
 As you make your way through the system, you collect text files containing ingredients to turn Rick back into a human.
 There are three files; two of which are accessible to the www-data user.
 To read the third file, you must be root.
 You can gain initial access just by following a typical web enumeration methodology.
 Once inside the admin portal, there's a built-in web shell with some rudimentary restrictions that can be easily bypassed.
 Getting a shell is trivial and then the www-data user has NOPASSWD sudo privileges for instant root access.

-> 🔔 Please note: To comply with TryHackMe's write-up requirements, I've included a link to TryHackMe above and redacted all passwords, cracked hashes, and flags.
+> Please note: To comply with TryHackMe's write-up requirements, I've included a link to TryHackMe above and redacted all passwords, cracked hashes, and flags.
+{: .prompt-info }

 ## Initial Enumeration
 I started my enumeration with a quick port scan.